olvaffe/olv-notes/cros/development.md

   - these flash `~/trunk/src/build/images/$BOARD/latest`
 - flash using a devserver
   - `cros flash ssh://<DUT-IP> xbuddy://remote/<<BOARD>/<VERSION>/<TYPE>`
+- flash using a usb disk
+  - after flashing the image to a usb disk, boot from usb and run
+  - `chromeos-install`
 - disable rootfs verification afterwards
   - untested
   - `crossystem dev_boot_signed_only=0`